Quoting 'The Lorax,' Court Pulls Permit For Pipeline Crossing Appalachian Trail

 According to Ruby, 56 other oil and gas pipelines already cross the Appalachian Trail – a few of them more than once.

-Natural gas pipelines are buried — this one would be 600 feet underground.
+Natural gas pipelines are buried.
 From ground level, hikers would see a marker (like this one) alerting them to the pipeline under their boots, and a gap where the trees had been clear-cut.
 No trees are permitted to grow over top of a pipeline, because their roots can damage it.

-The Forest Service did not immediately reply to NPR's request for comment.
+The Forest Service said in an emailed statement that it "will review the information received from the court opinion about the Atlantic Coast Pipeline and will be looking at our options before taking any action."

 As the Richmond Times-Dispatch notes, the environmental concerns are serious: "The panel said the Forest Service's 'insufficient analysis of landslide risks' also became clear when the Columbia Gas Transmission Pipeline, cited by FERC as an example of an existing pipeline built across sensitive terrain in the Appalachian Mountains, ruptured and exploded in early July after a landslide in West Virginia."